-Perpetual monitoring and enforcement costs have been calculated at \$6,500 per easement.
+This proposal will enroll 780 RIM acres (approximately 10 easements), focusing on Minnesota Prairie Plan identified landscapes.
+Perpetual monitoring and enforcement costs are calculated at \$6,500 per easement.
 This value is based on using local SWCD staff for monitoring and landowner relations and existing enforcement authorities.
-The amount listed for Easement Stewardship cover costs of the SWCD regular monitoring, BWSR oversight, and any enforcement necessary.
+The amount listed for Easement Stewardship covers costs of the SWCD regular monitoring, BWSR oversight, and any enforcement necessary.